whyscream/django-windowsauthtoken/README.md

 WINDOWSAUTHTOKEN_IGNORE_PYWIN32_ERRORS=true
 ```

-This will allow you to run the tests and work on the code without `pywin32`, but note that the middleware will not function correctly without it.
+This will allow you to run the tests and work on the code without `pywin32`, but note that for the middleware to return actual usernames, the package is required.

 ### Running Tests